The US government will fund an $8 billion program to develop clean hydrogen hubs | Tech Reddy

 The US Department of Energy (DOE) will fund the Bipartisan Infrastructure Act’s $8 billion program to develop regional political hydrogen hubs (H2Hubs) across America.

-DOE to fund $8 billion program to develop America's clean H2Hubs hydrogen hubs
+The US government will fund an billion program to develop clean hydrogen hubs

 Illustrations only; Courtesy of DoE